alphagov/notifications-node-client/DOCUMENTATION.md

 - `address_line_2`
 - `postcode`

 Any other placeholder fields included in the letter template also count as required parameters.
-You must provide their values in a map.
+You must provide their values in an `object`.
 For example:

 ```javascript
 personalisation={